Russell-Waterhouse/blog/content/post/package-managers.md

 More frustrated too, at times, as
 I'll sit down to build a feature and instead of the feature, I'll only have enough time to set up the infrastructure and tools the feature will need.
+So far, the tradeoff has felt worthwhile.

 For now, I'm going to stick with that.
 I'll find out in a few years whether I'm right.